 Getting Started with Canvas Guide in order to prepare for the semester.
 All students will be enrolled in the iSchool Advising and Administration Canvas course site, your "home room" for administrative processes, help forums, resources and more.
 Browse the site and get comfortable using Canvas.

 Obtain your class textbooks.
-By the time registration begins, you will be able to find out which textbooks (if any) are required for your classes.
+Six weeks prior to the beginning of semester you will be able to find out which textbooks (if any) are required for your classes.
 Make sure you have budgeted for the purchase of required textbooks for the classes you are choosing.

 Read your course syllabus.
 Syllabi will be available no less than two weeks prior to the first day of class.
 You may be able to access your course syllabus early to find out how the course will be run, what the assignments are, etc. If your class isn't linked yet, you can check again at a later date or you can look for your instructor's course in a previous semester.

 Participate in New Student Orientation.
 Meet the iSchool Director and other faculty and students.
 This event will be held via Zoom web conferencing.
 Details will be distributed to all new students.

 If you need course adaptations or accommodations because of a disability, register with the